Xamarin Android Emulator

 Xamarin Android Player (64-bit)

-Rapidly demo and test app builds.
+Rapidly demo and test app build.
 Xamarin Android Player has deep integration with Visual Studio and Xamarin Studio and a native user interface on both Mac & Windows.
 Running Android on an x86 virtual machine using hardware accelerated virtualization and OpenGL, Xamarin Android Player is significantly faster than the stock Android Emulator.
 Xamarin Android Player runs with Visual Studio, Xamarin Studio and any other application compatible with ADB.

 Installation of Xamarin Android Emulator